 In standard-dose obesity protocols, the scale is the primary feedback.
 Weight is tracked weekly or monthly, and dose decisions are made partly in response to the trajectory of weight change.
 The metabolic labs are tracked too, but the weight is the visible signal that anchors the patient's experience and the clinician's reasoning.

 In the lean PCOS microdose protocol, the scale is not the primary signal.
-Weight change is expected to be modest — many lean PCOS microdose patients lose two to five pounds total over six months and stabilize; some lose nothing measurable.
+Weight change on this approach is generally expected to be small, and individual results vary widely; some patients see little or no change.
+These are not predictions for any individual and are not a promised outcome.
 The scale is monitored to confirm that excessive weight loss is not occurring, but it is not the efficacy endpoint.

 The primary efficacy signal is the cycle.
 Moving from anovulatory or irregular cycles toward more regular ovulatory patterns is the metabolically meaningful change.
 Cycle tracking — through basal body temperature, ovulation predictor kits, period-tracking apps, or simply documenting cycle length and bleeding patterns — is part of the protocol.
-Cycle improvements typically begin to emerge at three to six months on therapy, sometimes earlier, sometimes later, with substantial individual variation.
+If cycle changes occur, patients and clinicians often look for them over a three-to-six-month window, though timing and whether any change occurs vary substantially and are not guaranteed.

 Secondary efficacy signals include the metabolic labs (fasting insulin, HOMA-IR, A1c) and the androgen panel (total and free testosterone, SHBG, DHEA-S).
 These are tracked at baseline, at three months, at six months, and annually thereafter — the same cadence as the standard PCOS protocol.
-Improvements in fasting insulin and HOMA-IR confirm that the insulin-axis arm is doing its work.
-Improvements in free testosterone and SHBG confirm that the androgen-axis arm is responding.
-Both improvements are expected on a working microdose protocol; their absence is a signal to revisit the dose or the diagnosis.
+Improvements in fasting insulin and HOMA-IR would indicate that the insulin-axis arm is responding; improvements in free testosterone and SHBG would indicate that the androgen-axis arm is responding.
+Clinicians track these labs to assess whether the metabolic and androgen axes are responding; a lack of change may prompt a clinician to revisit the dose or the diagnosis.
+Improvement is not guaranteed for any individual.

 Symptom-level changes — hirsutism, acne, scalp hair patterns, energy, mood — are tracked qualitatively.
 These changes are slower than the lab changes and often require six to twelve months to become clearly visible.
 Patients should be counseled that the absence of immediate symptomatic change is not a sign that the protocol is failing.

-Any weight loss carries the risk of disproportionate lean-mass loss, and the risk is most relevant in patients who are already at or near a healthy body composition.
-A patient with obesity who loses 15 percent of body weight on a GLP-1 protocol typically loses a mix of fat and lean mass, with the fat-loss component dominant; the lean-mass loss is real but is proportionally appropriate for the total reduction.
-A patient with lean PCOS who loses 5 percent of body weight has a much smaller absolute weight change but the lean-mass component may be a higher proportion of that change, and the impact on body composition can be unfavorable.
+Any weight loss carries the risk of disproportionate skeletal-muscle-tissue loss, and the risk is most relevant in patients who are already at or near a healthy metabolic baseline.
+A patient with obesity who loses 15 percent of body weight on a GLP-1 protocol typically loses a mix of fat and muscle tissue, with the fat-loss component dominant; the muscle-tissue loss is real but is proportionally appropriate for the total reduction.
+A patient with lean PCOS who loses 5 percent of body weight has a much smaller absolute weight change but the muscle-tissue component may be a higher proportion of that change, and the impact on the lean-to-fat-tissue ratio can be unfavorable.

 The microdose protocol attenuates this risk by minimizing the unnecessary weight loss arm, but it does not eliminate it.
-Lean-mass preservation has to be built into the protocol explicitly, through two main levers:
+Skeletal muscle preservation has to be built into the protocol explicitly, through two main levers:

 Protein floor.
 The lean PCOS microdose protocol uses a protein floor of at least 1.0 to 1.2 grams per kilogram of body weight per day, distributed across the day rather than concentrated in a single meal.
 For a 60-kg patient, that is 60 to 72 grams of protein daily as the floor, with higher intakes (1.4 to 1.6 g/kg) appropriate for patients doing significant resistance training.
 Animal protein, plant protein, and supplemental whey or plant protein all count toward the floor.
 The floor is more important than the source.

 Resistance training.
-Resistance training preserves and builds lean mass under conditions where the body is otherwise losing weight.
+Resistance training preserves skeletal muscle tissue under conditions where the body is otherwise losing weight.
 A baseline of two to three resistance-training sessions per week, covering all major movement patterns (push, pull, hinge, squat, carry), is sufficient for most lean PCOS microdose patients.
 Patients with existing training experience should continue and may benefit from intensifying; patients without training experience should start at a level they can sustain.

-These two levers do most of the lean-mass preservation work.
-Cardiovascular exercise is health-promoting on its own terms but does not preserve lean mass; resistance training does.
+These two levers do most of the skeletal muscle preservation work.
+Cardiovascular exercise is health-promoting on its own terms but does not preserve skeletal muscle tissue; resistance training does.
 The protein floor without resistance training is suboptimal; resistance training without adequate protein is suboptimal; the combination is the standard.

 What the TelePeptide lean PCOS microdose protocol looks like

-The TelePeptide lean PCOS microdose protocol uses compounded semaglutide ($149/month founder rate) or compounded tirzepatide ($199/month founder rate).
+The TelePeptide lean PCOS microdose protocol uses compounded semaglutide ($199/month, from $169/month on annual prepay) or compounded tirzepatide ($249/month, from $214/month on annual prepay).
 The clinician determines the medication and the dose based on the intake picture, including the patient's specific PCOS phenotype, lab values, cycle history, prior medication history, and goals.

 Typical starting protocol: